gohugoio/hugo/content/about-hugo/benefits-of-static.md

 sending files.
 So good that you can effectively serve the same number of pages with a fraction of the memory and CPU needed for a dynamic site.

-Hugo has two components to help you build and test your web site.
-The one that you'll probably use most often is the built-in HTTP server.
-When you run `hugo server`, Hugo renders all of your content into HTML files and then runs an HTTP server on your computer so that you can see what the pages look like.

-The second component is used when you're ready to publish your web site to the computer running your website.
-Running Hugo without any actions will rebuild your entire web site using the `baseURL` setting from your site's configuration file.
-That's required to have your page links work properly with most hosting companies.

 ## Additional Resources

 * ["An Introduction to Static Site Generators", David Walsh][]